Riemannian metrics for neural networks I: feedforward networks

-The \emph{classification interpretation} of the output layer sends the output activations $(a_k)_{k\in\Lout}$ to a probability distribution over the set indexing the output layer, where the probability of class $k\in \Lout$ is $a_k^2/(\sum_{k'\in\Lout} a_{k'}^2)$. \end{defi}

-(Our choice for the classification interpretation is motivated by two arguments, theoretical and practical.
-First, the set of probability distributions over a finite set, equipped with its Fisher metric, is isometric to the positive quadrant in a sphere and so is naturally parametrized by numbers $a_k$ with $\sum a_k^2=1$, and these variables yield a simple expression for the Fisher matrix.
-Second, taking squares gives a boost to the most activated output unit, in a smooth way---in a deterministic context one would define the most activated output unit as the class of the sample).
+For classification, the interpretation must send the output activations $(a_k)_{k\in\Lout}$ to a probability distribution over the indices $k$ in the output layer.
+In the \emph{softmax interpretation}\footnote{Usually combined with a linear activation function ($\actf=\Id$) on the last layer}, the probability of class $k\in\Lout$ is $\e^{a_k}/\sum_{k'\in\Lout} \e^{a_{k'}}$.
+In the \emph{spherical interpretation}\footnote{This latter example is motivated by a theoretical argument: the set of probability distributions over a finite set, equipped with its Fisher metric, is isometric to the positive quadrant in a sphere and so is naturally parametrized by numbers $a_k$ with $\sum a_k^2=1$, and these variables yield a slightly simpler expression for the Fisher matrix.
+Besides, taking squares gives a boost to the most activated output unit, in a smooth way, as in the softmax interpretation.}, the probability of class $k\in \Lout$ is $a_k^2/(\sum_{k'\in\Lout} a_{k'}^2)$. \end{ex}